Sue's Photo Gallery

 Below are some "before and after" photos of Sue's last two homes.

-They reflect real spaces over time and how far she has come with
+They reflect real spaces over time and how far she has come with developing her "decluttering muscles".

 Decluttering is a gradual process - progress looks different for each person.